gamercade-io/gamercade_console/README.md

 ## Features

-- **Simple and Powerful** - 2d Rendering, Input, Audio all included.
+- **Simple and Powerful** - 2d Rendering, Input, and Audio all included.
-- **Language Agnostic** - Write in your favorite language, and compile to WebAssembly.
+- **Language Agnostic** - Write in your favorite language and compile to WebAssembly.
 - **Tool Agnostic** - Build assets using your favorite tools.
 Bundle them with the Editor.
-- **Seamless Multiplayer** - Built-in p2p rollback lets you get multiplayer "for free."
+- **Seamless Multiplayer** - Built-in p2p rollback netcode to play with others.
-- **Collaboration Friendly** - Save work-in-progress as JSON, easily collaborate.
+- **Collaboration Friendly** - Save work-in-progress as JSON for easy collaborate.
 - **Free and Open Source** - Free to build, use, and play, forever.

 ## Motivation

-The main motivation for developing Gamercade was to solve the "I'm a small team/solo developer and I want to make a multiplayer game" problem.
+Gamercade aims to solve the "I'm a small team/solo developer and I want to make a multiplayer game" problem.
 In order to have a successful game, these small projects need to have multiple successes:

-- Building a project which correctly handles the complexity of online multiplayer.
+- Building a project which correctly handles the complexities of online multiplayer.
-- Marketing to a big enough playerbase to have enough for short wait times.
+- Marketing to a big enough playerbase to shorten wait times.
 - Setting up server hosting, and the associated costs to keep them running well after release.
 - Making a game which is actually fun to play.